Atkhare/MachineLearning/README.md

 >> - Pair Plot Analysis of New Features in Customer Segmentation.
 >>   - The graph shows the linear relationship of data between the frequency of visits and monetary value.
 >>   - Monetary and recency do not hold any definitive relationship of data.
 >>   - The RFM features show the majorly left concentrated data points.
 >>
 >> ![Screenshot 2024-12-30 135951](https://github.com/user-attachments/assets/f857d5f5-2d39-45c8-a217-67eee03dda9f)
 >>
 >> - Conducted the outlier analysis for features.
->>   - The outlier appears more in monetary and frequency plots.
+>>   - The outliers appear more in monetary and frequency plots.
 >>   - The outliers are treated by considering the features data in the first & third quartiles (25% - 75%).
 >>
 >> ![Screenshot 2024-12-30 135909](https://github.com/user-attachments/assets/cf53ca9f-377e-4af5-bc79-0aa4f5e5984b)
 >>
->> - Conducted the correlation matrix analysis, post-scaling the data, the features do not look closely related.
+>> - Conducted the correlation matrix analysis.
+>>   - The dataset is scaled before the generation of the correlation matrix.
+>>   - The majority of features do not show tight coupling.
+>>   - The frequency and monetary score are dependent.
 >>
 >> ![Screenshot 2025-01-18 112030](https://github.com/user-attachments/assets/4bcffafe-ef66-4700-ba5b-0564289dde4a)

 > **MODELING & MODEL EVALUATION**
 >
 > ${\color{mediumblue}Customer \space\ Segmentation}$
+>
 > The unsupervised machine learning techniques were used to group the customer into meaningful segments.
+After data analysis, new features were added to the dataset and multiple algorithms were tried on the new feature to group the customer.
+The results from all the algorithms show that data can be grouped into 5 meaningful clusters.
 >
 > Kmeans Analysis:
+>
-> Elbow method to Identify the number of optimum clusters:
+>  - Elbow method to Identify the number of optimum clusters:
+>    - The graph shows bend at 2 & 5 clusters.
+>    - Based on the graph there are 5 clusters to be considered for analysis.
+>
 > ![Screenshot 2024-12-30 150348](https://github.com/user-attachments/assets/c10f314c-ceef-4466-8ea5-ba7f650c3a79)
 >
-> 3D view of Customer Clusters by Kmeans
+>  - 3D view of Customer Clusters by Kmeans
->
+>    -
 > ![Screenshot 2024-12-30 150411](https://github.com/user-attachments/assets/664b8dba-3563-4b35-9560-5ca77a7a423e)
 >
 > Silhouette Analsysi & Score